 With Groups, Enterprise admins have the ability to add multiple users to folders and assign access permissions quickly and easily.
 When implemented effectively, groups streamline deployment and make long-term user management much simpler.

-Please note that only users within your organization (managed users) can be added to Groups.
+Only users within your organization (managed users) can be added to Groups.
 You cannot add external users to your managed Groups.

 To create a group: